Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification

 \subsection{Efficiency and Scalability}

-In this section, we study the runtime behavior of all approaches.
+We now study the runtime behavior of all approaches, to investigate their efficiency gap and highlight the need for scalability considerations.
+While some approaches can benefit from optimizations, such as the use of GPUs, producing these optimizations is beyond our scope.
 We do not present separate variants of the same approach unless they differ significantly in behavior.
 We compute the total runtime of each approach as pre-processing time (if any) + training time + post-processing time (if any).
 We subtract from all methods the runtime of \orig, so that what we report is the overhead each approach introduces over the fairness-unaware method.

-Our first experiment investigates the efficiency and scalability of the fair approaches as the number of data points increases.
-We used the Adult dataset, as it contains the highest number of data points, and executed a new instance of each approach with a different number of data points (from 1K to 40K) sampled from the dataset.
-Our second experiment explores the runtime behavior of approaches as the number of attributes increases.
-We used the Credit dataset, as it contains the highest number of attributes, and executed a new instance of each approach with a different number of attributes (from 2 to 26).
+Our first experiment investigates the efficiency and scalability of the approaches as the number of data points increases.
+We used the Adult dataset, as it contains the highest number of data points, and executed new instances of each approach with different numbers of data points (from 0.1K to 31K) sampled from the dataset.
+Our second experiment explores the runtime behavior of the approaches as the number of attributes increases.
+We used the Adult dataset here as well, as it contains the highest number of attributes.
+We executed new instances of each approach with different number of attributes (from 2 to 10).
 We present the results in Figure~\ref{fig:runtime_experiment}.

 \emph{Post-processing approaches are generally most efficient and scalable}.
 Post-processing approaches tend to be very efficient, as their mechanisms are less complex compared to pre- and in-processing approaches.
 As a result, they scale well wrt increasing data sizes and they are not affected by increase in the number of attributes.
-A few pre- and in-processing techniques like \kamt and \kearnst do perform better than post-processing, but this does not hold for most other techniques in their categories.
+A few pre- and in-processing techniques like \kamt and \thomasdpt do perform better than post-processing, but this does not hold for most other techniques in their categories.

 \fbox{ \parbox{0.96\columnwidth}{ \emph{Key takeaway:} Post-processing approaches are more efficient and scalable than pre- and in-processing approaches.
 Pre- and in-processing approaches generally incur higher runtimes, which depend on their computational complexities. }}